FREQUENTLY ASKED QUESTIONS

-A: When changing your oil, run the pump for 20 minutes or so to warm it up, then drain and change the oil.
-This helps heat up the oil and gets it to flow more easily from the oil case.
+A: When changing your oil, run the pump for 20 minutes or so to warm it up.
+Then drain and change the oil as the warmer it is the easier the flow from the oil case.

 Q5: Is it OK to turn my pump off while the line is under vacuum?
 I heard this could cause a problem.

-A: Do not leave a pump under vacuum when you shut it off, if possible.
+A: Do not leave pumps under vacuum when you shut it off, if possible.
 If you are not using the pump, vent the intake line prior to or right after cutting the power.

 Q6: I was installing a new pump the other day.
 When I ﬁrst plugged it in, a lot of smoke came out the exhaust.
 Will this stop once I connect up the intake and exhaust lines?

-A: Never run an industrial vacuum pump without it pulling a vacuum on something.
-A wide open intake causes a huge load of air to continue blowing through the pump.
+A: Never run industrial vacuum pumps without it pulling a vacuum on something.
+A wide-open intake causes a huge load of air to continue blowing through the pump.
 Hence the oil smoke.

-Q7: When is it best to check oil level?
+Q7: When is it best to check the oil level?

-A: On a pump driven by a 3-phase motor, check rotation upon installation.
-'Bump' the starter briefly while observing motor fan.
-Should pump be spinning backward, reverse any 2 of the 3 power wires (with power off) then recheck.
+A: On pumps driven by a 3-phase motor, check rotation upon installation.
+'Bump' the starter briefly while observing the motor fan.
+Should the pumps be spinning backward, reverse any 2 of the 3 power wires (with power off) then recheck?